evanwills/acu-frontend-guidelines/README.md

 # Front-End Coding Standards (HTML & CSS)

 This document is copied and adapted from [o3w-frontend-guidelines ](https://github.com/o3world/o3w-frontend-guidelines) to meet ACU's Applications Team requirements and preferences.
 It outlines a reasonable style guide for CSS development.
 These guidelines strongly encourage the use of existing, common, sensible patterns.
-They should be adapted as needed to create your own style guide.

 ## Introduction

 This is a living document of Best Practices and Code Standards for Front-End Development at [ACU](http://www.acu.edu.au).
-The Development Team is encouraged to test, discuss, and evolve what is documented here together as best practices change and new ideas are shared. **Please implement and enforce these agreed upon standards in your own builds and in code reviews at all times for all projects.**
+The Applications Team is encouraged to test, discuss, and evolve what is documented here together as best practices change and new ideas are shared. **Please implement and enforce these agreed upon standards in your own builds and in code reviews at all times for all projects.**

 > Well-formed markup is made up of part standards and part agreed upon preferences by a team of developers.
 Along with consistency, both are important in creating maintainable, readable code for everybody.